AdaCore/gnatstudio/docs/users_guide/compilation.rst

 The :guilabel:`Options` frame contains a number of options that are available for all Targets.

-* The Launch mode indicates the way the target is launched:
+* The Launch mode selects the way the target is launched:

   * Manually:
-    the target is launched when clicking on the corresponding icon in the toolbar, or when activating the corresponding menu item.
+    the target is launched when clicking on the corresponding icon in the toolbar or when activating the corresponding menu item.
     In the latter case, a dialog is displayed, allowing last-minute modifications of the command line.